-Andrew Revell, PhD, is the Principal Investigator of the Southcoast Cognitive Aging Study: Determinants of Healthy Aging and Pre-Clinical Alzheimer's Disease funded by the University of Massachusetts Dartmouth Chancellor's Research Fund and Joseph P. Healey Endowment Grant (continues through 06-30-13).
-For more information or to volunteer to participate, please call 508-999-8376.
+Andrew Revell, PhD, is the Principal Investigator of the Cognitive Status and Health Assessment Tools for Cross-Cultural Community Engagement, part of the Southcoast Cognitive Aging Study, isfunded by the University of Massachusetts Dartmouth Office of the Provost.
+Previous funding received from Chancellor's Research Fund and Joseph P. Healey Endowment Grant.
+To volunteer to participate, please call 508-910-6504.

-Dr. Revell's overall cognitive aging research program addresses three specific areas of interest: 1) remediation of cognitive decline and potential gene-environment interactions; 2) measurement of normal versus pathological changes with age; and 3) development of memory systems and applications in cognitive neuroscience.
+Dr. Revell's overall cognitive aging research program addresses three specific areas of interest: 1) remediation of cognitive decline and potential gene-environment interactions; 2) measurement of normal versus pathological changes with age; and 3) multivariate analysis of health and cognition over time.

 Left: Research Session of the Southcoast Cognitive Aging Study

 Assistant Professor, Psychology, College of Arts and Sciences

 Research Interests: Aging, health psychology, interpersonal relationships, cognition, and problem solving